seppacar/seppacar/README.md

 - **Backend Support Engineer** at Jotform (Nov 2024 - Present)

 - **Backend Engineer Intern** at Jotform (Jun 2024 – Aug 2024)
-  Contributed to the development of a feedback collection system using Net Promoter Score (NPS), engineered scalable backend systems, and implemented AI-powered feedback analysis tools.
+  Contributed to the development of a feedback collection system using Net Promoter Score (NPS), engineered scalable backend system, and implemented AI-powered feedback analysis tools.

 - **Software Development Intern** at Alpata Teknoloji ve Yazılım (Aug 2023 – Oct 2023)
-  Built a full-stack meeting organization application using .NET Core and Angular with an N-tier architecture for better scalability and maintainability.
+  Built a full-stack meeting organization application using .NET Core and Angular.

 - **Fullstack Developer** at Saruhan Web Agency (Mar 2023 – Jun 2023)
   Developed and maintained websites for small businesses, including e-commerce platforms with features like online booking, payment processing, and marketplace integrations.
 Managed both frontend and backend tasks to ensure robust solutions for clients.